LassoSoft/LassoGuide/lasso_guide_source/operations/containers.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

 .. member:: staticarray->get(position::integer)
-.. member:: staticarray->get(position::integer) = value
+.. member:: staticarray->get=(value, position::integer)

    The get method returns the element at the indicated position.
 This method will fail if the position is out of range.
-The get method also permits the element to be reassigned.
+The get method also permits the position to be reassigned with an assignment statement.

 .. member:: staticarray->first()
 .. member:: staticarray->second()